dpacierpnik/istio-0.7-eds-issue/README.md

-# Istio 0.7.1 issue with EDS - envoy of the app never knows about ingress
+# Istio 0.7.1 issue with EDS

 ## Summary

 ## Pre-requisites:

 - Minikube 0.25.0 or newer installed
+- Hyperkit driver
-- Kubectl 1.7.3 or newer installed
+- Kubectl 1.9 or newer installed
 - Golang 1.9 or newer installed

 ## How to run